‘DWTS’ Pro Emma Slater Shares Exciting News About A Surprising Career Turn On Instagram

 Dancing with the Stars pro-Emma Slater posted some exciting news regarding a career turn on Instagram.
 She surprised her 737,000 followers with the news that she had sold her first home as a real estate agent.

 In a post seen here, the gorgeous blond displayed her gorgeous form in a full-body shot.
-She wore leather, snakeskin-look pants and topped added a bright pink and green floral print atop a black jacket.
+She wore leather, snakeskin-style pants with a bright pink and green floral print jacket.

-In a caption, Emma posted that she sold her first property and shared that the three-bedroom townhome in the heart of Hollywood was once owned by herself and her husband and fellow DWTS pro, Sasha Farber.
+In a caption, Emma shared that she sold her first property and shared that the three-bedroom townhome in the heart of Hollywood was once owned by herself and Sasha Farber, her husband and a fellow DWTS pro.
 Emma joked that she was her own first client and said that she was pretty happy with the results of her first transaction.

-Emma revealed that she and Sasha purchased the unit three years prior and revealed the property is now owned by two, fantastic, amazing new owners.
+Emma revealed that she and Sasha purchased the unit three years prior and the property is now owned by two fantastic new owners.
 She wished them all the best in their future and shared her hope that their new home is filled with many wonderful memories and adventures.

 Emma has experienced a multitude of changes over the past several months.
-Other than her real estate license, Emma also became an American citizen with Sasha.
-The Inquisitr reported the happy news seen here.
+Other than her real estate license, Emma also became an American citizen with Sasha, as previously reported by The Inquisitr.

 In a post added to the site on December 16, the couple shared their excitement.
 Emma noted that she had been in the U.S. for eight years and called her experience here a “whirlwind.”
-She said she could not believe how far her passion for dance had taken her, from her life in England to DWTS and her best friend and husband, Sasha.
-He recalled he proposed to Emma on the series, they were married here, bought their first house, rescued a dog, and made incredible memories and so many new friends that he now calls family here in America.
+She said she could not believe how far her passion for dance had taken her, from a life in England to DWTS and her best friend and husband, Sasha.
+She recalled that he proposed to Emma on the series, they were married here, bought their first house, rescued a dog, and made incredible memories and so many new friends that he now calls family here in America.

-Emma’s fellow DWTS co-stars including judge Carrie Ann Inaba, dancers Britt Cherry and Daniella Karagach, and former celebrity competitors Terra Jolie, Chrishell Stause, and Kaitlyn Bristowe.
+Emma’s fellow DWTS co-stars including judge Carrie Ann Inaba, dancers Britt Cherry and Daniella Karagach, along with former celebrity competitors Terra Jolie, Chrishell Stause, and Kaitlyn Bristowe, showed the post love.

 “So, so, proud of you,” wrote one fan.